dawsonaa/Dawson-ADRenamer/README.md

 - Support Ctrl+A for select all functionality in text boxes (KeyDown event handler for text boxes).

 ## Log Management
-- **Log Files Location**: Logs are stored in a folder named "Dawson's ADRenamer Logs" within the script's parent folder.
+- **Log Files Location**: Logs are stored in a folder named "LOGS" within the script's parent folder.
 - **Log File Naming**: Logs are named with a timestamp for easy identification, e.g., "ADRenamer_Results_YY-MM-DD_HH-MMtt.csv".

-## Troubleshooting
-- **Permissions Issues**: Ensure you run the script with administrative privileges if you encounter any permission-related errors.